jeongwoopark0514/CSE3000-Research-Project/README.md

 per_questionnaire.ipynb contains per-questionnaire classification.

 In order to run these classifiers, you need fastText model.
+You also need to adjust the file structure if you want to run these classifiers.

 ### How to download fastText model?